NoxOrg/Nox.Docs/src/pages/en/nox-lib-custom-commands.md

 ***
 Nox offers several ways to customise commands.
 They are:

-- Extend the generated command handler by overriding the `OnExecuting` and/or `OnCompleted` methods.
+- Extend the generated command handler by overriding the `OnExecutingAsync` and/or `OnCompletedAsync` methods.
 - Access non-entity properties that we created on our custom DTOs.
 - Override the `Handle` method of the generated handler to completely implement your own command handler.

 ## Change Request or Entity

-During execution of the command we can modify the request by overriding the `OnExecuting` method of the base command handler.
-We can also modify the content of the command entity by overriding the `OnCompleted` method.
+During execution of the command we can modify the request by overriding the `OnExecutingAsync` method of the base command handler.
+We can also modify the content of the command entity by overriding the `OnCompletedAsync` method.
 Note also that we have access to the additional properties that we added to our custom DTO earlier.

 See the code snippet below for an example: